 Yes, you may listen to music through headphones at your desk while you work, as long as it does not distract or impeded your ability to complete a task.
-Music should not be played while making calls to clients.

 What do I do if I am confused about a task or project?